romeerez/orchid-orm/docs/src/guide/query-methods.md

 [//]: # 'has JSDoc'

-For the `GROUP BY` SQL statement, it is accepting column names or raw expressions.
+For the `GROUP BY` SQL statement, it is accepting column names or raw SQL expressions.

 `group` is useful when aggregating values.